markschl/uvsnake/test/README.md

 ## Running the denoising/clustering pipeline

-These commands run all the clustering workflows (on a local computer) and visualize the results (see `test/R_example/example.Rmd`).
+These commands run all the clustering workflows (on a local computer) and visualize the results (see `test/R_example/example.Rmd` and the [analysis output](R_example/example.md)).
 This needs to be done in the 'uvsnake' directory.

 Note that by default, `uvsnake` only uses one processor (no parallel processing).
 In our case this is intended, since the analysis outcome is always the same, except for SINTAX, which does random bootstrapping.
 To use multiple processors, specify their number with the `-c/--cores` argument.